Home » Medicinal Herbs » 5 Benefits of Triphala Herbal Base

 Other studies are trying to replicate it in colon and prostate cancer.
 In this case, the results obtained correspond to the influence of the antioxidant substances contained, especially the different polyphenols and gallic acid, all of them as preventive.

-4. Can be used as a natural laxative
+May be used as a natural laxative

 One of the historical uses that were given in antiquity to Triphala was focused on eliminating the problems of constipation.
 This alternative to commercial laxatives has been studied and interesting and promising results have been found.
 [See study]